bu-ist/coding-standards/css-and-sass/README.md

 # Coding in the spirit of our standards

 We believe that code should be predictable, easy to maintain, and easy to understand.
 While our standards are intended to help support these ideas, we recognize that no two designers or developers will come up with the exact same solution to the same problem.
-It's up to you to code not just to the letter of the law, but the spirit of the law.
+We want you to code in the spirit of the law as much as follow letter of the law.
 And if you find any rules that go against what we're trying to accomplish, don't be afraid to challenge them [here](https://github.com/bu-ist/coding-standards/issues) and start a discussion so we can improve them.

 ### Code should be predictable.